magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 > NOTE 5: we made the `modern-cljs.shopping.validators-test` namespace
 > compatible with both CLJ and CLJS by using the `#?` reader
 > literal.
-Depending on the available feature at runtime, `:clj` of
+Depending on the available feature at compile-time, `:clj`
-> `:cljs`, the reader will get the right namespace to be required in the
+> of `:cljs`, the reader will get the right namespace to be required
-> `ns` declaration.
+> in the `ns` declaration.

 We started very simple.